mpv-player/mpv/DOCS/man/options.rst

     different demuxers and will not work with this option.
 They still can be played directly, without using this option.

-    You can play playlists directly, without this option.
-Before mpv version 0.31.0, this option disabled any security mechanisms that might be in place, but since 0.31.0 it uses the same security mechanisms as playing a playlist file directly.
+    By default, mpv doesn't play URLs from playlists which are considered unsafe.
 If you trust the playlist file, you can disable any security checks with ``--load-unsafe-playlists``.
 Because playlists can load other playlist entries, consider applying this option only to the playlist itself and not its entries, using something along these lines:

         ``mpv --{ --playlist=filename --load-unsafe-playlists --}``